 11-28-1983 Tyler Glenn – Born in Temecula, California.
 Glenn was raised a Mormon.
 He is an American vocalist and keyboardist for the American alternative rock band Neon Trees.
 He came out as gay in the March 24, 2014 issue of Rolling Stone magazine.
 He discussed keeping his sexuality a secret throughout his life.
 Glenn says he’s known he was gay since he was a child.
 In 2014, he was featured as lead vocalist on Born to Run, a song on Afrojack’s debut studio album, Forget the World.

-11-28-1986 Daniel Mallory Ortberg (Mallory Ortberg) – Place of birth unknown.
-She grew up in northern Illinois and then in San Francisco.
-Her parents are evangelical Christian pastors.
+11-28-1986 Daniel Mallory Ortberg – Place of birth unknown.
+He grew up in northern Illinois and then in San Francisco.
+His parents are evangelical Christian pastors.
 Ortberg is an American author, editor, and co-founder of the feminist site The Toast.
-Her books include Texts from Jane Eyre (2014) and The Merry Spinster: Tales of Everyday Horror (2018).
+His books include Texts from Jane Eyre (2014) and The Merry Spinster: Tales of Everyday Horror (2018).
 Ortberg identifies as queer and in February 2018, has come out as transgender.
+In November 2018, he and partner Grace Lavery, Associate Professor of English at UC Berkeley, announced their engagement.
 (Photo courtesy of kellywritershouse CC 2.0)